 “That’s true, Sir/Madam, but…”

 As picky as they are persistent, the key to this customer’s heart will be found through the agent’s speedy ability to acquire a concrete understanding of each Fence-Sitter’s desires.
-By then allowing your staff a high degree of flexibility in adjusting the offer that’s being put forward you’ll gain an invaluable advantage over your rivals.

 Of course, nobody is psychic, and even the most well-seasoned of agents can have difficulty in assessing their Fence-Sitter’s needs.

 The Right Words and Phrases to Use With the Fence Sitter

 The key here is to reassure the potential customer that the product/service that is being offered to them is better suited to their needs than any other option.